cjxthecoder/recycleWave/README.md

 - The setOffset() method doesn't start the music at the same place
   - FIX: Use a different value as the parameter so that there are more times when the music does start at the same place
 - Adding +dx to every 4-5 digit value in all of those 2D arrays...too much work and hard to understand
-  - FIX: A function is used so that the position of objects created is fixed to a grid, and thus the position of these objects in grid units are much smaller.
+  - FIX: A function is used so that the position of objects created is fixed to a grid, and thus the position of these objects in grid units is much smaller.
 - When the player becomes smaller, using hitbox /= 2 results in the hitbox rapidly reaching zero, and vice versa for becoming bigger
   - FIX: Since the player's hitbox can only be 40x40, 20x20, or 10x10, every transformation scenario can be written out, with what the player's hitboxes will be in each case.
 - Button not showing in the title screen
   - FIX: Using the FlowLayout from lipogrammer worked out very well, as well as some instructions for the player written out in text on the window.
 - A way to center text
-  - Using the .getAscent() method from the FontMetrics class allowed us to get the dimension of any string of text on the screen, and the problem is reduced to centering a rectangle on a rectangle window.
+  - Using the .getAscent() method from the FontMetrics class allowed us to get the dimensions of any string of text on the screen, and the problem is reduced to centering a rectangle on a rectangle window.
 ## Key lessons learned
 - How to initialize audio from a file, and how to make the audio stop or start by converting it into a clip
 - How to make the program read key input from the user
-- How to detect collision between various shapes
+- How to detect a collision between various shapes
 - How to create a drop-down menu with a list of options (JComboBox)
-- How thread and runnable works to run a game
+- How Thread and Runnable works to run a game
 ## Further development
 - If we had more time, we would make more levels, try representing objects in an ArrayList, as well as adding more graphics to the game.
 - Other areas of RND:
-  - Explore modeling the player's movement by including a vector for x and y velocities so that other gamemodes such as cube or ship can be accurately implemented as well.
+  - Explore modeling the player's movement by including a vector for x and y velocities so that other gamemodes, such as cube or ship, can be accurately implemented as well.
   - Remake the project using paintComponent so that there will not be issues like the button not showing.
   - Add a camera to track the player so that the player can move higher than y=720.
   - Add a Level Editor GUI so that a level can be edited directly by the user in a window.